speedment/speedment-doc/pages/stream_fundamentals.md

 ```

 ### Find the Youngest Volvo Digger
-Here we want to locate the youngest Volvo digger.
-The solution below sorts all users in bornYear order and then picks the first one.
+The next example sets out to locate the youngest Volvo digger.
+The solution imposed below sorts all users in bornYear order and then picks the first one.
 Is there another solution without sort?
 ``` java
 Comparator<User> comparator = Comparator.comparing(User::getBornYear).reversed();